-• To deliver a programme of community learning activities which enable adults to move towards sustained employment and volunteering/work experience and which do one or more of the following:

-- improve employability and essential skills. - provide opportunities for learners to become involved in the local community. - increase learners' confidence. - have a positive effect on learners' health and wellbeing.

-• To encourage Manchester residents who are unemployed or in low level employment and have low level skills to engage in learning and progress to further training opportunities, particularly targeting those who mainstream provision struggles to engage, including those aged over 50.
+- To deliver a programme of community learning activities which enable adults to move towards sustained employment and volunteering/work experience and which do one or more of the following: - improve employability and essential skills. - \ provide opportunities for learners to become involved in the local community. - ❖ increase learners' confidence. - have a positive effect on learners' health and wellbeing. - ♦ help learners to improve their local environment and address local sustainability issues. - To encourage Manchester residents who are unemployed or in low level employment and have low level skills to engage in learning and progress to further training opportunities, particularly targeting those who mainstream provision struggles to engage, including those aged over 50.

-• To provide Information, Advice and Guidance for unemployed and/or under employed residents about further learning, volunteering or mainstream employment services and/or getting work
+• To provide Information, Advice and Guidance for unemployed and/or under employed residents about further learning, volunteering or mainstream employment services and/or getting work.

-3. Timescales for 2021/2022
+3. Timescales for 2023/2024

-We intend to complete the selection process by the 25 June 2021 for projects to start from 1 August 2021.
-Projects for the 2021/2022 Community Learning Fund contracting period must be completed by 30 June 2022 and all invoices submitted by 15 July 2022.
+We intend to complete the selection process by the 30 June 2023 for projects to start from 1 August 2023.
+Projects for the 2023/2024 Community Learning Fund contracting period must be completed by 30 June 2024 and all invoices submitted by 19 July 2024.

-No extensions to this deadline will be permitted and all project activity must take place within the contracting period, which is between 1 August 2021 and 30 June 2022.
+No extensions to this deadline will be permitted and all project activity must take place within the contracting period, which is between 1 August 2023 and 30 June 2024.